SQIAsignHD: SQIsignHD Adaptor Signature: Introduction

 \subsection{Related Work and Our Contribution}

-As concrete instances, Aumayr et al. \cite{aumayr} give a formalization of adaptor signatures and their security, and apply it to ECDSA and Schnorr-based schemes.
-Malavolta et al. \cite{malavolta} analyze and design secure and privacy-preserving PCNs, identifying a new attack that affects major PCNs like the Lightning Network.
-They define Anonymous Multi-hop Locks (AMHLs), a cryptographic primitive, and show they can be constructed for PCNs with script languages using linear homomorphic one-way functions.
-Moreno-Sanchez et al. \cite{moreno} demonstrate an instance of adaptor signature on the Monero's linkable ring signature scheme to improve scalability and some other issues.
-Tairi et al. \cite{tairi} introduce the PCHs protocol and a provably secure instantiation based on adaptor signatures.
-However, these constructions are vulnerable to quantum adversaries due to Shor's algorithm \cite{shor}.
-More exactly, the security of blockchain technologies primarily is based on digital signature schemes, built on elliptic curve cryptography (ECC), to authenticate payment transactions.
-The security of ECC, in turn, depends on the intractability of computing the discrete logarithm problem which is secure against classical computers.
-Yet, the advent of Shor's algorithm enabled quantum computers to efficiently compute discrete logarithms in polynomial running time.
-This situation makes the blockchain susceptible to quantum attacks.
-Such attacks involve forging signatures and modifying blocks (faking previous transactions).
-In the case of Bitcoin, for example, this means a person may spend more than they have or steal assets from other users.
-As a consequence of the drawbacks of public key cryptosystems, post-quantum cryptography began to attract more attention and became an active research area.
-Since public key cryptography depends on underlying hard mathematical problems, in order to make a cryptosystem secure against quantum adversaries, the underlying problem must be intractable in the quantum setting.
+Several works have explored adaptor signatures and their applications.
+Aumayr et al. \cite{aumayr} provide a formalization of adaptor signatures, applying them to ECDSA and Schnorr-based schemes.
+Malavolta et al. \cite{malavolta} analyze secure and privacy-preserving PCNs, identifying a new attack that affects major PCNs, such as the Lightning Network.
+They also define Anonymous Multihop Locks (AMHLs) and demonstrate how they can be constructed for PCNs using linear homomorphic one-way functions.
+Moreno-Sanchez et al. \cite{moreno} show an instance of adaptor signatures applied to Monero’s linkable ring signature scheme to improve scalability and address other issues.
+Tairi et al. \cite{tairi} introduce the PCHs protocol, with a provably secure instantiation based on adaptor signatures.
+However, these constructions are vulnerable to quantum adversaries due to Shor’s algorithm \cite{shor}.

+The security of blockchain technologies largely depends on digital signature schemes built on Elliptic Curve Cryptography (ECC) to authenticate transactions.
+ECC's security relies on the intractability of the discrete logarithm problem, which is secure against classical computers.
+However, Shor’s algorithm enables quantum computers to efficiently compute discrete logarithms in polynomial time.
+Additionally, due to Grover’s algorithm \cite{grover}, quantum attackers could potentially replace valid blocks with falsified ones, making blockchains susceptible to quantum attacks.
+In the case of Bitcoin, for instance, this could allow attackers to double-spend or steal assets from other users.
+As a result, post-quantum cryptography has gained increasing attention and has become a critical area of research.
+To secure cryptosystems against quantum adversaries, the underlying hard problems must remain intractable in the quantum setting.